Committees & Agenda Items

 The first committee of the UN General Assembly, DISEC, is the committee of Disarmament and International Security.
 The delegates of this committee will be meeting in two different years to discuss two different agenda items.

-Second Agenda: It is 1999, NATO has just started bombing Serbia.
+Second Topic (The Consequences of the NATO Bombing of Serbia/Yugoslavia): It is 1999, NATO has just started bombing Serbia.
 It has been a couple of minutes, and no detailed information has arrived yet.
 Throughout the world, it seems like nobody knows what is actually happening in Serbia.
 The only thing that has been noted to this minute is that if no measures are taken, a vast number of deaths will be inevitable.
 The World media awaits the reaction and response of DISEC upon the issue.

 Now, it is up to the delegates to decide upon what they are going to do: Follow the path of history or draw a path of their own.
 The delegates' performance will shape the flow of the committee and the BHMUN'21 Team will shape their crises in accordance with the flow.